smartinternz02/SI-GuidedProject-713003-1706137475/README.md

 * Difference between Manual and Automation testing

-* Advantages and need of automation testing tools
+* Advantages and need for automation testing tools

 ## Tech stacks used -
 * Katalon Studio